jeeberhardt/visualize/README.md

 I highly recommand you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed (NumPy, Bokeh).

-For the rest, you just have to do this,
+For the rest, you just have to do this.
 ```bash
 pip install xmlrpclib mdanalysis
 ```